Dates

 #NTSW #TireSafetyTips #RoadReady

-Did you know that tire pressure is an important condition to monitor?
+Are you monitoring your tire pressure?
 Under-inflated tires generate excessive heat build-up and stress, causing irregular wear and internal damage.
-Overinflated tires are more likely to be cut, punctured, or damaged when hitting an obstacle, such as a pothole.
+Over-inflated tires are more likely to be cut, punctured, or damaged when hitting an obstacle, such as a pothole.

-Proper tire pressure gives tires the ability to support the vehicle’s weight.
-It also supports your ability to control your vehicle for maximum performance, which leads to maximized fuel economy.
+Tires are complex but ensuring proper tire pressure isn’t.
+And maintaining good pressure allows your tires to efficiently support the vehicle’s weight while supporting your ability to control the vehicle for maximum performance, leading to better fuel economy.

 Learn more about tire safety www.ustires.org/ntsw

-How do you know when it is time to get your alignment checked?
+How do you know when it's time to get your alignment checked?
 As a routine part of maintaining your tires, you should check the alignment every other oil change or as specified by your owner’s manual.

 Here are some clear signs that you need an immediate alignment: